carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 >"*Overall this is the best workshop I have been to in a long time and 100% the best online workshop ever*."

 Overall the feedback was generally really positive and we are looking forward to implementing our findings in the next online workshop!
-Do you want to host a workshop or learn more about teaching Carpentries workshops online?
+Do you want to host a online workshop in South Africa or learn more about teaching Carpentries workshops online?
 Contact [Angelique van Rensburg](mailto:admin-afr@carpentries.org).